Your Questions Answered

 Are any of your products imported from China?

-Crown Prince imports the following products from China: Smoked Oysters, Boiled Oysters and Smoked Baby Clams.
+Crown Prince imports the following products from China: Smoked Oysters, Boiled Oysters, Smoked Baby Clams, Boiled Baby Clams, Mackerel and Sardines.
 For a complete listing and more information, visit our China Information page.
 Be assured that we make every effort to maintain the highest quality and safety of all Crown Prince products from China and around the globe. back to top